coreyja/caje/plan.md

 We are still getting this error from the replica: `error returned from database: (code: 1544) attempt to write a readonly database`
 The Primary doesnt have this issue since it doesn't _need_ HALTing to work to write to the DB

+### Sixth Stream

+Today we got LiteFS Halt mode working!!

+The last two puzzle pieces were to use the Open File Descriptor variants of file locking.
+And to keep the File Descriptor open for the duration of HALT process

+Now we can do read and writes from _any_ node in our Cluster :tada:

+This means that when a replica gets a request for something it wants to cache, it can use the HALT to aquire a write lock and do its write.
+Then it releases the lock and allows other nodes to continue writing.
+Its NOT recommended to do this for write heavy applications, but for our use case it should be fine.
+Plus I kinda want to stress test the HALT functionality to learn where its limits are.